Preface

 One of a series of paintings by Benjamin Abril, a Southern California painter, and donated to the University by Dr. Alden H. Miller.

 The University of Southern California School of Medicine is the oldest private university medical school in the West.
 It was founded in 1885 as the second school of the University.
-For more than a century, its history, location, and affliations within the community have given the School unique strengths in three focal points: education, research, and patient care.
+For more than a century, its history, location, and affiliations within the community have given the School unique strengths in three focal points: education, research, and patient care.

 One of a series of paintings by Benjamin Abril, a Southern California painter, and donated to the University by Dr. Alden H. Miller.